What benefits am I eligible for?

 Supplemental Benefits include: Critical Illness, Accident, Hospital, and Legal Supplemental Insurance; Auto, Home and Pet Insurance; Life Insurance & Disability Insurance; Long-Term Care Insurance and the Denver Teachers Club Voluntary Payroll Protection Plan & Assistance Fund.

 You can enroll or change supplemental benefits during the new hire and open enrollment periods.
-You can drop coverage at any time by emailing Connect_HumanResources@dpsk12.org and completing required forms.
+Some plans allow you to enroll anytime without a Qualifying Life Event.
+You can find enroll, change, and cancel information on thecommons.dpsk12.org/supplementalinsurance.

 What is the difference between an FSA and HSA?
 What are the different types of FSA?
 Can I enroll in more than one?